Rob--W/cookie-manager/README.md

 - Add cookies
 - Edit cookies (=add cookie, click the "Copy last selected cookie" button and save the changes)

+## Keyboard shortcuts

+Currently the UI is optimized for use on mobile, and support for keyboard shortcuts is limited to the rows in the result table:

+- <kbd>Arrow up</kbd> Focus the previous cookie row.
+- <kbd>Arrow down</kbd> Focus the next cookie row.
+- <kbd>Spacebar</kbd> Toggle selection of the focused row.
+- <kbd>Delete</kbd> Remove the focused cookie.

 # Browser-specific notes
 ## Chrome
 No special notes.
 I haven't published the extension to the Chrome Web Store.